indexdata/folio-import/doc/migration_process.md

 node downloadRefData.js ../stc/all-ref
 ```

+At localhost, ensure up-to-date mapping tables for locations, mtypes and statuses in TSV format.
+Ensure up-to-date with the customer implementation spreadsheet.
+Download each relevant worksheet and diff with those at `stc/etc/*.tsv` files.
+Commit.

 ## Clean the system

 The system is then wiped out to prepare for the next dry-run.
 See spreadsheet "STC Dry Run Tasks".